Skip to main content

 SoFi Users

-In the third quarter of 2023 (Q3-2023), SoFi almost reached a milestone of 7 million users.
-It’s important to notice that these users are referred to as “SoFi members” by the company, and they adhere to a specific principle outlined by SoFi: “Once someone becomes a member, they are always considered a member unless they violate the terms of service.”.
-It’s essential to note that not all of these 7 million users are necessarily active.
+In the first quarter of 2025 (Q1 2025), SoFi Technologies Inc. achieved a significant milestone by surpassing 10.9 million members, marking a 34% year-over-year increase.
+The company defines these users as “SoFi members,” adhering to the principle: “Once someone becomes a member, they are always considered a member unless they violate the terms of service.”
+It’s important to note that not all of these members are necessarily active users.

 Period SoFi Users (in thousands)